Adiseny/daytile/README.md

 ## Download

 Download the APK from the [latest GitHub release](https://github.com/Adiseny/daytile/releases/latest).
-Daytile requires Android 8.0 or newer.

-The unavailable v1.0.x signing key means v1.1.0 starts a new signing lineage.
-If v1.0.x is installed, it must be uninstalled before v1.1.0 can be installed.
-Uninstalling removes its local plans because Daytile deliberately has no backup or transfer access.

 ## Use